Beef is a meat from cows, which are in the Bovidae family of animals. Other animals in this family include sheep, goats and buffalo.

 There are 12 allergens associated with cows, 3 of them relate to an allergy to consumption of meat (rather than to the milk they produce).

 One of the allergenic proteins is a lipocalin, an allergen common in pet hair allergies.
 These proteins transport molecules like lipids and steroids around the body.

 Serum albumin proteins are responsible for allergic reactions to mammalian meat in general, if allergic to many types of red meat then you may have Alpa-gal Syndrome.

 If sensitised to Bovine Serum Albumin (BSA) only, then you may have issues with eating beef and drinking cow's milk.

 In extreme cases there may be some cross reactivity between other foods containing serum albumin proteins.
-These foods include other meats such as pork and chicken.
+These foods include other meats such as pork and lamb.

 This is also the case for Alpha-gal Syndrome, other mammalian and bird meats containing serum albumin may cause delayed IgE reactions.

 About 10% of cow's milk allergy sufferers will also react to beef when consumed.